gadget-framework/gadget2/docs/userguide.md

     gadget -maxratio <ratio>

-Starting Gadget with the -maxratio switch will specify the maximum ratio of prey that is allowed to be ”consumed” on any one timestep.
+Starting Gadget with the -maxratio switch will specify the maximum ratio of prey that is allowed to be "consumed" on any one timestep.
 This consumption includes both the consumption by other stocks and the catch by any fleets.
 The default value is 0.95, which ensures that no more than 95% of the available stock biomass is consumed on a single timestep.

+\bigskip
 Most of these switches can be combined to specify more information about the Gadget run that will be performed.
 For instance: